 - Create a case for each newly hired employee no later than the third business day after he or she starts work for pay.
 Enter the employee’s email address in E-Verify if it was provided on Form I-9.

-- Provide each employee with notice of and the opportunity to take action on a Tentative Nonconfirmation (TNC).
+- Provide each employee with notice of and the opportunity to take action on a Tentative Nonconfirmation (Mismatch).

 - Ensure that all personally identifiable information is safeguarded.